 I asked Everist and they said they do have plans to create fragrance-free formulas, so I’ll let you know here when that happens.

-So, I said “shiny and bouncy.”
-This is what my hair looks likes after using Everist shampoo and conditioner:
+So, I said “shiny and bouncy” at the top of this review, and I need to back that up.
+Here’s what my hair looks likes after using Everist shampoo and conditioner:

 One of those tally marks for the shampoo count was when a friend visited us from France.
 She only washes her hair once a week, and she replaced her normal shampoo bar with Everist shampoo.
 And she said that after a couple of days, her hair already felt greasy again, whereas normally it lasts closer to the whole week.